y-z-zhang/SBD/README.md

 # SBD: Simultaneous Block Diagonalization of noncommuting matrices

-This repository is part of the paper: Y. Zhang, V. Latora, and A. E. Motter, _Unified treatment of synchronization patterns in generalized networks with higher-order, multilayer, and temporal interactions_, [arXiv:2010.00613](https://arxiv.org/abs/2010.00613).
+This repository is part of the paper: Y. Zhang, V. Latora, and A. E. Motter, _Unified treatment of synchronization patterns in generalized networks with higher-order, multilayer, and temporal interactions_, [Commun.
+Phys.
+4, 195 (2021)](https://doi.org/10.1038/s42005-021-00695-0).

 SBD is a simple and efficient algorithm for finding a (often finest) simultaneous block diagonalization of multiple matrices.
 The algorithm works by finding the eigendecomposition of a _single_ matrix, which is a random linear combination of all the matrices to be simultaneously block diagonalized.
+The current algorithm is inspired by the results presented in K. Murota et al. Jpn.
+J. Ind.
+Appl.
+Math 27, 125–160 (2010).

 The repository includes: